Tools Home

 swtrace disable

 At this point swtrace has created the trace buffer(s) and initialized everything needed to start instruction tracing.
-The next step is to start the trace.
-ITrace is started by making a perfutil call.
+The next step is to start the trace, by calling perfutil ITRACE APIs.

 #include <stdio.h>